 To check your VPN connection speed, head over to https://testmy.net/, a free speed test website that’s very easy to use and has a good, if a little dated, graphical interface.

 We’ve used the service quite a bit and published a TestMy.net review here.

-Yes, a VPN does use more data, but only a small amount more.
+Yes, a VPN uses more data, but only a small amount.
 It depends on the cryptographic functions applied to your data and how the packets are transmitted.

-In most countries, yes, using a VPN is perfectly legal, but it’s certainly not a carte blanche for breaking other laws.
+Yes, using a VPN in most countries is perfectly legal, but it’s certainly not a carte blanche for breaking other laws.

 Using a VPN is illegal in:

 And governments in the following countries are taking steps to outlaw VPN use; however, the legal status is not certain: